 I thought the altitude wouldn’t affect me having lived in Colorado.
 How wrong I was.
-Even with less vertical than the mountains I ski on every weekend, I was huffing and puffing even after allocating the standard three days to acclimate.
+Even with less vertical than the mountains I hike and ski on every weekend, I was huffing and puffing even after allocating the standard three days to acclimate.
 There’s very little flat terrain on the trail and the alternating inclines and declines are rough on your body, with going down arguably more challenging than going up given the slippery conditions.
 You will come back worn out, disheveled and more in need of a vacation than when you left.

 Weather is a Huge Factor

 April through October is recommended for the hike as its dry season with the summer months booking the furthest in advance.
 Due to our lack of planning, we couldn’t get passes in time and ended up catching the front end of rainy season in November.
 With almost half the month experiencing showers, it’s no joke.
 Along the route, you’ll pass through arid mountains, cloud forest, subtropical jungle, and ancient ruins all with different environments and conditions.
 It can go from sweltering to pelting rain literally in the span of an hour so dress in layers and prepare yourself as best you can (but even my quick dry couldn’t keep up).
 The rain was the worst because not only was it cold and blinding, but also when you’re going downhill, it quickly became a game to stay try to upright without losing your footing in the mudslide.